-If you have been abused or neglected at Central Plaza Residential Home, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Central Plaza Residential Home, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.